bunkerity/bunkerweb/docs/integrations.md

   <figcaption>Docker integration</figcaption>
 </figure>

-Using BunkerWeb as a [Docker](https://www.docker.com/) container is a quick and easy way to test and use it as long as you are familiar with the Docker technology.
+Utilizing BunkerWeb as a [Docker](https://www.docker.com/) container offers a convenient and straightforward approach for testing and utilizing the solution, particularly if you are already familiar with Docker technology.

-We provide ready-to-use prebuilt images for x64, x86 armv8 and armv7 architectures on [Docker Hub](https://hub.docker.com/r/bunkerity/bunkerweb) :
+To facilitate your Docker deployment, we provide readily available prebuilt images on [Docker Hub](https://hub.docker.com/r/bunkerity/bunkerweb), supporting multiple architectures.
+These prebuilt images are optimized and prepared for use on the following architectures:

+- x64 (64-bit)
+- x86
+- armv8 (ARM 64-bit)
+- armv7 (ARM 32-bit)

+By accessing these prebuilt images from Docker Hub, you can quickly pull and run BunkerWeb within your Docker environment, eliminating the need for extensive configuration or setup processes.
+This streamlined approach allows you to focus on leveraging the capabilities of BunkerWeb without unnecessary complexities.

+Whether you're conducting tests, developing applications, or deploying BunkerWeb in production, the Docker containerization option provides flexibility and ease of use.
+Embracing this method empowers you to take full advantage of BunkerWeb's features while leveraging the benefits of Docker technology.

 ```shell
 docker pull bunkerity/bunkerweb:1.5.1
 ```

-Alternatively, you can build the Docker image directly from the [source](https://github.com/bunkerity/bunkerweb) (and get a coffee ☕ because it may take a long time depending on your hardware) :
+Alternatively, if you prefer a more hands-on approach, you have the option to build the Docker image directly from the [source](https://github.com/bunkerity/bunkerweb).
+Building the image from source gives you greater control and customization over the deployment process.
+However, please note that this method may take some time to complete, depending on your hardware configuration.

+While the image is being built, you can take a moment to relax and enjoy a cup of coffee ☕, as the process may require some patience.
+Once the image is successfully built, you can proceed to deploy and utilize BunkerWeb within your Docker environment.
+This method allows you to tailor the image to your specific requirements and ensures a more personalized deployment of BunkerWeb.

+So, whether you choose to use the ready-to-use prebuilt images or embark on the journey of building the image from source, BunkerWeb in Docker provides you with the flexibility and options to seamlessly integrate it into your environment.

 ```shell
 git clone https://github.com/bunkerity/bunkerweb.git && \